Smart Device Security Needs Higher Priority in Healthcare

 For example, healthcare has the highest usage of devices running Windows 7, no longer supported or updated by Microsoft later this month.

 In 2019, researchers for Check Point Research found an ultrasound machine running Windows 2000 that no longer received security patches; they easily hacked into the machine.

-Moreover, IoT devices can be accessed by hackers through many other means including the device itself, the network, and the apps utilized if the device is not kept safe and secure.
+Moreover, hackers can access IoT devices through many other means including the device itself, the network, and the utilized apps if users do not keep the device safe and secure.